primer/view_components/docs/content/components/breadcrumb.md

 title: Primer::BreadcrumbComponent
 ---

-Breadcrumbs are used to display page hierarchy within a section of the site.
+Use breadcrumbs to display page hierarchy within a section of the site.
 All of the items in the breadcrumb "trail" are links except for the final item, which is a plain string indicating the current page.

 ## Examples